evantoli/evantoli.github.io/_posts/Coding/2016-03-08-migrate-svn-repository-to-git-repository.md

 ---

 In this post I describe the steps that will easily get your source code out of Subversion and into Git.
-This process is actually a condensed—spare me the fluff version—of the Atlassian tutorial "<a href="https://www.atlassian.com/git/tutorials/migrating-overview" target="_blank">Migrate to Git from SVN</a>"
+This process I describe is actually a condensed—spare me the fluff—version of the Atlassian tutorial "<a href="https://www.atlassian.com/git/tutorials/migrating-overview" target="_blank">Migrate to Git from SVN</a>".

 I'll assume you are familiar with SVN and GIT concepts.
-If you're not then perhaps you should refer to the Atlassian tutorial which goes into much, much more detail.
+If you're not then perhaps you should refer to the Atlassian tutorial which goes into much more detail.

 At the end of this post I also provide a bare-bones run-sheet outlining the commands in a script fashion.